rtCamp/rtMedia/README.md

 * Enhancement

-    * Compatible with WordPress latest version v5.9.
+    * Compatible with latest of WordPress v5.9.
     * Compatible with latest version of BuddyPress v10.0.0.

 * New Feature

-	* Edit media option on activity stream with BP Activity plugin.
+	* Edit media option on activity stream with [BuddyPress Edit Activity](https://wordpress.org/support/plugin/buddypress-edit-activity/).

 * Fixed

     * UI/UX Fixes.
-    * Fix media count not showing issue.
+    * Fix media count not updating issue.
     * Fix fatal error related to Buddypress group if it is not enabled.
 ### 4.6.9 [December 16, 2021] ###